Wopee-io/dotnet-vt-mvp/README.md

-# Simple project to prototype integration for C# Playwright tests
+# Wopee.io prototype for C# Playwright tests

+Example project to show how to integrate Wopee.io with C# Playwright tests for visual testing.

 ## Setup and Installation